USBAkimbo/talos/website/content/v1.7/talos-guides/install/virtualized-platforms/proxmox.md

 ### Download ISO Image

+If you need the QEMU guest agent so you can do guest

 In order to install Talos in Proxmox, you will need the ISO image from the Talos release page.
 You can download `metal-amd64.iso` via [github.com/siderolabs/talos/releases](https://github.com/siderolabs/talos/releases)